-The Bank's Shareholders' Auditors is KPMG LLP, who has prepared the Shareholders' Auditors' Reports on page 91 of the 2007 Annual Report.
+The Bank's Shareholders' Auditors are KPMG LLP, who has prepared the Shareholders' Auditors' Reports on page 103 of the 2008 Financial Statements.
 KPMG LLP is independent of the Bank within the meaning of the Rules of Professional Conduct/Code of Ethics of various Canadian provincial institutes/ordre and the United States Securities Act of 1933 and the applicable rules and regulations thereunder.